VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * Computer Organizaiton

   Ho-boy, now we're hitting the really what-the-fuck stuff.
 According to my record I passed this with a C+ and that's the biggest grade inflation the world ever did see, most of the class got out with C's after a similar curve that stopped them from outright failing.
 My grade on the first test- a whopping 27%, and the high was a 32% (iirc?).
 The prof, while the sweetest old man I have ever met in my life and I would happily spend hours with just talking to, had some sort of neurodegeneration disease and in his old age should not have been teaching.
-This meant that instead, the TA's picked up the slack.
+This meant that instead of having the prof teach, the TA's picked up the slack.
 There were 5 TA's I think?
 Only 1 really knew what he was doing though, and he showed up to class **DRUNK** a few times.
 I was actually really into learning about computer architecture before this class so sorta had a better idea of what I was doing than most, so for one of the TA-lead classes where the TA that knew what he was doing was too hungover to attend one of the other TA's *asked me to teach it*.
 Just let that one sink in a little bit.

   Eventually, the department got involved, a second prof was brought in to attempt to un-fuck things, but that went about as well as you'd think it would 3/4 though a semester, so they ended up just scaling the fuck out of our grades.